 Sex chromosomes have evolved many times across the tree of life.
 Loss of genes and sequence degeneration has long been the defining feature of Y chromosomes.
 But in addition to degeneration, Y chromosomes undergo a diverse range of modifications such as gene duplication, chromatin modifications, and mutations that alter expression of genes.
-My work is dedicated to understanding how gene regulation and chromatin modifications evolve on the sex chromosomes.
-I am studying the recently evolved sex chromosomes of threespine stickleback fish to identify changes in gene expression and histone modifications that are altered early in the formation of sex chromosomes.
+My work is dedicated to understanding how gene regulation evolves on the sex chromosomes.
+I am studying the recently evolved sex chromosomes of threespine stickleback fish to identify how selection acts on regions on the Y chromosome that help regulate changes in expression.

-I have served as a teaching assistant for undergraduate genetics and introductory biology courses.
+I have served as a teaching assistant for undergraduate genetics, evolution, and introductory biology courses.

 I have gained leadership experience as co-president of the UGA Genetics Graduate Student Association from 2019-2020 where I oversaw social outreach and planning of events.
 I am now serving as the president for Graduate Students and Postdocs in Science, an interdisciplinary group across UGA that supports and provides professional development opportunities for early career scientists.

 I was selected as a member of the 2020-2021 cohort of the UGA Graduate School Emerging Leaders Program.
 In this program, I received professional leadership training ranging from emotional intelligence to conflict resolution.